grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 # Getting started with the OpenTelemetry Collector and Loki tutorial

-The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
+The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process, and export telemetry data.
 With the introduction of the OTLP endpoint in Loki, you can now send logs from applications instrumented with OpenTelemetry to Loki using the OpenTelemetry Collector in native OTLP format.
 In this example, we will teach you how to configure the OpenTelemetry Collector to receive logs in the OpenTelemetry format and send them to Loki using the OTLP HTTP protocol.
 This will involve configuring the following components in the OpenTelemetry Collector:
 - **OpenTelemetry Receiver:** This component will receive logs in the OpenTelemetry format via HTTP and gRPC.
 - **OpenTelemetry Processor:** This component will accept telemetry data from other `otelcol.*` components and place them into batches.
 Batching improves the compression of data and reduces the number of outgoing network requests required to transmit data.